Do you want to perform research at the Cincinnati Zoo?

 The time from proposal submission to a decision usually is within 4 weeks.
 Projects requiring IACUC approval will take longer to be approved.

-Following project approval, a data agreement/biological samples transfer form will be provided and must be completed by the researcher/PI and returned before the study can be started.
+Following project approval, a data agreement/biological samples transfer form will be provided and must be completed by the researcher/PI and authorizing official for the PI’s facility and returned before the study can be started.

 Additionally, for animals not owned by CZBG, the researcher/PI is responsible for obtaining permission from the owning institution before the study can be started.
 For example, if a researcher requests fecal samples collected from a zebra that is owned by another zoo, then following project approval by CZBG, the researcher/PI will be notified that permission is needed from [owning] Zoo.
 An email correspondence conveying permission is acceptable.